 Ten years ago, when we worked on the graphics with Fox & Fowle (now FXFowle) for their new Subway station in Times Square at Broadway and 42nd Street, we had the Times Square Brewery and a half-size Concorde on our shoulders.
 Today, we have an entire 50 storey tower and some nifty Target advertising.
-In fact, the graphics were recreated for the new building replicating the original design.
-I think that means our client may be pleased with what we came up with.
-We are proud to say that it appears that the Municipal Art Society were, as the signage has been honored with their blue ribbon award.
-More information can be seen on our project pages.
+In… Continue reading Some Things Never Change

 It is presently 70 degrees (21 Celcius) in New York.
 Just a reminder of what it should look like at this time of the year.
 (I took this picture three years ago on January 20th in the Rambles in Central Park.
-It shows the early morning sun striking the Dakota apartment building at 72nd Street, with the steeply-pitched roofs, so named because when it stood there alone when it was built in 1893 living there was considered to be so far out of town, folks said “it might as well be in the Dakotas.”)
+It shows the early morning sun striking the Dakota apartment building at 72nd Street,… Continue reading Remember the Good Old Days?

 We were all slicing away at an apple from the Union Square Market during lunch today when we looked down and discovered we had created, quite unintentionally, this inscrutable appleperson.
 What a nice way to begin the year.
 Serendipity Rules.